Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence

 Beyond the present model, our QMC and field theory framework opens several promising directions.
 It enables unbiased large-scale studies of mixed-state phases and phase transitions in a broad class of interacting systems, including higher dimensions, frustration, topological order, and continuous symmetries.
 It also naturally generalizes to a wide range of decoherence channels, including those preserving strong continuous symmetries and combinations of distinct channels.
 Moreover, combined with recent advances in QMC~\cite{melko2010ee,singh2011mutualinformation,DEmidio2020jazynski,ding2024reweight,DEmidio2024dqcp,Wang2025reweight,tarabunga2025bellqmc, ding2025negativity}, our framework can be extended to other nonlinear probes, such as entanglement entropy~\cite{zouyj2023channeling,ma2023exploringcriticalsystemsmeasurements}, entanglement Rényi negativity~\cite{fanrh2024diagnostics,caikl2026negativitytopodecohere,zouyj2023channeling,lu2024disentangling}, coherent information~\cite{fanrh2024diagnostics,Wang:2025awb}, and (conditional) mutual information~\cite{sang2025markov}, implemented via appropriate spacetime boundary conditions among replicas based on the graphical evolution picture introduced here.
 These capabilities provide a powerful route to uncover and characterize new forms of mixed-state collective phenomena in the future.

-\newsec{Acknowledgments} We thank Chong Wang, Yijian Zou and Yuto Ashida for helpful discussions.
+\newsec{Acknowledgments} We thank Chong Wang, Yijian Zou, Yuto Ashida and Liujun Zou for helpful discussions.
 Y.G. is financially supported by the Global Science Graduate Course (GSGC) program at the University of Tokyo.
-This project is supported by the Scientific Research Project (No. WU2025B011) and the Start-up Funding of Westlake University.
+This project is supported by the Scientific Research Project (No. WU2025B011), Feng-Ying Career Development Chair Fund and the Start-up Fund of Westlake University.
+Z.B. acknowledges support from NSF CAREER Grant No.~DMR-2339319.
 The authors thank the IT service office and the high-performance computing center of Westlake University.

+\newsec{Note added} After completion of this work, we became aware of a parallel, independent, and complementary work by Z.~Weinstein and S.~J.~Garratt~\cite{weinstein2026toricthreshold}, which addresses the dual problem, the decoding problem in the $(2+1)$D transverse-field toric code under decoherence, using a distinct approach.